 Funding support for Brandeis undergrads comes from a variety of programs highlighted by an NIH Computational Neuroscience training grant and our alumni-sponsored Division of Science Summer Undergraduate Research Fellowships.

 The capstone event for undergraduates is Summer SciFest, a poster session where students can present the results of their research to peers, grad students, and faculty.
-The next SciFest at Brandeis will be held on August 4, 2016.
+It is typically held in early August.